Organising development teams within Trello - SDLM in Trello, part 4

-Welcome to the third installment of a four-part blog series where we focus on using Trello, a lightweight, and easy to configure tool, to manage and simplify your software development lifecycle (SDLC).
+Welcome to the penultimate instalment our blog series where we focus on using Trello, the lightweight and easy to configure tool to manage and simplify your software development lifecycle (SDLC).

-Here in part 3, we are going to focus on development teams.
-Now that we have our features, and have built out our epics and stories, our teams need to know what to work on next.
-In this post, we will cover the following topics:
+Here in part 4, we are going to focus on development teams.
+Now we have our features, and have built out our epics and stories, our teams need to know what to work on next.

 In part 1, we discussed our feature board, where our features are received and triaged.
 From there our features need to be broken down into stories, then transitioned from the request board into the development team’s backlog.
 At Adaptavist, the Product Managers help prioritise what features are transitioned, so let’s explore how the chosen features are sent from the request board to the dev backlog:

 The board below is what I call the "team board."

 Notice on the far left there is a "features" column.
 When a new product feature is approved, I like to move it from the feature board to our team board.
-Next, we decompose this feature into pieces of work for our development team(s).
-For this I use the helloepic power-up to create the stories and link them to the features.
+Next, we break this feature down into pieces of work for our development team(s).
+For this I use the hello-epic power-up to create the stories and link them to the features.
 During creation, I put them directly in the "backlog" list on my team board.

-Once all of my stories are in my backlog, they are ready for prioritization, and estimation.
+Once all of my stories are in my backlog, they are ready for prioritisation, and estimation.
 Next, let's chat about how our scrum teams can work on the team board.

 On our team board, you will notice that there is a 'To do' column.
 We estimate all of our stories in the backlog column, and during sprint planning, the scrum team will move stories from the top of the backlog into the 'To do' column.
 But we have a few factors to take into consideration first.